embeddedinn/embeddedinn.github.io/_posts/2016-11-12-introduction-to-digital-certificates.md

 {% include base_path %}

 ## Introduction

 Digital certificates are one of the most widely used yet largely misunderstood pieces of technologies in today's world.They are are largely taken for granted without appreciating the underlying technologies.

+{% include toc title="Table of contents" icon="file-text" %}

 This blogpost explains some of the core concepts involved in the usage and implementation of digital certificates and secure systems that rely on them.

 ## Foundation